-Parking Brake Lever

-The parking brake lever is located on the right side of the motorcycle near the side panel.
+Parking Brake Lever The parking brake lever is located on the left handle bar.

-Pulling the handle up to the lock position sets the parking brake.
+Pulling the handle to the left lock position sets the parking brake.

-Release the parking brake by lowering the lever to the down position as shown.
+Release the parking brake by pushing the lever to the right position as shown.